 Important Resident Updates Regarding Coronavirus (COVID-19)

 Regency Multifamily is committed to the health and well-being of our residents, staff and communities.
-As the number of coronavirus cases rise, our local government, universities, and public health partners are implementing aggressive measures to slow and contain transmission of COVID-19.
-Regency continually monitors daily updates with the Centers for Disease Control and our local Public Health Departments.
+We are continually monitoring daily COVID-19 updates with the Centers for Disease Control and our local Public Health Departments.

 Prevention is key in protecting yourself and reducing the spread to others.
 In an effort to be proactive, we are taking the following precautions to reduce unnecessary interactions and limit exposure to this illness.